maseomoruyi/maseomoruyi/README.md

 ### Hello There! 👋

 Welcome to my GitHub Profile.
-I'm Mase: A Partnerships Analyst within Niyo Enterprise!
+I'm Mase: A Partnerships Analyst at Niyo Group!

 I recently completed an intense data analysis and project management bootcamp and the Google Data Analytics Specialization course on Coursera!